-– A Litmus Test for Magicians
+Understanding Misdirection – A Litmus Test for Magicians

-Imagine you are a magician and you have embarked upon a career of showcasing magic tricks in front of a sizeable audience.
+Imagine you are a magician and have embarked upon a career of showcasing magic tricks in front of a sizeable audience.

-In such a situation, what about the few exceptions in the audience who refuse to get distracted and even follow it up with an all-knowing look and smile?
+So all that you have done is effectively redirected almost everyone’s attention to a point away from where they might have been previously focused on.
+In such a situation, what about the few exceptions in the audience who refuse to become distracted and even follow it up with an all-knowing look and smile?

 all this, a point that emerges is that misdirection is not only about shifting

 someone’s gaze to another point, but is a culmination of many other factors.
 That is fundamental to understanding misdirection.